 114 Standard Operating Procedure on the Participation in audits and follow-up of audit recommendations (dated 9 February 2017), para.
-12.
+12. 115 AC/7/5, para.
+34.

 117 Ibid., paras.
 8 et seq.
+118 AC/7/9.

-122. At the AC's eighth session, the Court submitted the "Report of the Court on participation in internal audits and follow-up on audit recommendations119" and provided the AC with an updated "Standard Operating Procedure (SOP) on Participation in audits and follow-up of audit recommendations.
-120,
+Procedure (SOP) on Participation in audits and follow-up of audit recommendations.^{120,}

-- 123. The Committee noted at its seventh session that there was a discrepancy between the information provided by the Court and the OIA on the exact number of recommendations issued by the OIA and implemented by the Court. - The OIA explained that this discrepancy was related to the different reporting periods.
-According to the OIA, the Court used the calendar year as reporting period, whereas the OIA would outline the situation as at 17 January 2018. - 125.
-Stressing the need for accurate and coherent information and comparability of implementation rates, the Committee recommended that the OIA use the calendar year as reporting period and provide its annual report on the implementation of audit recommendations, outlining the situation as at 31 December of each year.
-121 - The Committee recommended that the Court in close cooperation with the OIA continue its efforts to reducing the considerable backlog of unimplemented recommendations with the aim of achieving full implementation rate as soon as possible, and report to the Committee at its ninth session in 2019.12 - 127.
-The Committee recommended that the OIA consider expanding its advisory services to the Court, in a flexible manner within the framework of the approved annual audit plans and within the limits required to protect the OIA's independence, in order to enable the Court to take into account the OIA's expertise of best governance, risk and control practices at an early process stage.
-123 - At its eighth session, the AC took note of the explanations of the Court that the three options for auditees on responding to audit recommendations as contained in the SOP reflect the past practice of the Court and the OIA and are the foreseen options in the recommendations tracking system in place. - The AC agreed that the Court in close consultation with the OIA would again carefully review the SOP on Participation in audits and follow-up of audit recommendations, in particular regarding the options for auditees on how to respond to recommendations and adjust the SOP, as appropriate, in order to avoid any confusion by the auditee on the meaning of their response.
+123. The Committee noted at its seventh session that there was a discrepancy between the information provided by the Court and the OIA on the exact number of recommendations issued by the OIA and implemented by the Court.

+124. The OIA explained that this discrepancy was related to the different reporting periods.
+According to the OIA, the Court used the calendar year as reporting period, whereas the OIA would outline the situation as at 17 January 2018.

+125. Stressing the need for accurate and coherent information and comparability of implementation rates, the Committee recommended that the OIA use the calendar year as reporting period and provide its annual report on the implementation of audit recommendations, outlining the situation as at 31 December of each year.121

+126. The Committee recommended that the Court in close cooperation with the OIA continue its efforts to reducing the considerable backlog of unimplemented recommendations with the aim of achieving full implementation rate as soon as possible, and report to the Committee at its ninth session in 2019.122

+127. The Committee recommended that the OIA consider expanding its advisory services to the Court, in a flexible manner within the framework of the approved annual audit plans and within the limits required to protect the OIA's independence, in order to enable the Court to take into account the OIA's expertise of best governance, risk and control practices at an early process stage.123

+At its eighth session, the AC took note of the explanations of the Court that the three options for 128. auditees on responding to audit recommendations as contained in the SOP reflect the past practice of the Court and the OIA and are the foreseen options in the recommendations tracking system in place.

+The AC agreed that the Court - in close consultation with the OIA - would again carefully 129 review the SOP on Participation in audits and follow-up of audit recommendations, in particular regarding the options for auditees on how to respond to recommendations and adjust the SOP, as appropriate, in order to avoid any confusion by the auditee on the meaning of their response.